 Why Are Banks at Money Laundering Risk?

-Banks have been the largest institutions in the field of finance since the past.
+Banks have been the largest institutions in the field of finance in the past.
 Considering that even a single local bank mediates thousands of financial transactions throughout the day, when we look at the world, millions of financial transactions are realized through banks every day.
 Criminal gangs need financial resources to survive and grow their gangs.

-Criminal organizations try to launder the money in order to use the crime earnings they get from crimes.
+Criminal organizations try to launder the money to use the crime earnings they get from crimes.
 According to the announced data, criminals carry out 97% of money laundering activities through financial institutions.
-Considering that banks mediate millions of financial transactions during the day, banks are at great risk against financial crimes.
+Considering that banks mediate millions of financial transactions during the day, banks are at great risk for financial crimes.
 For this reason, banks must identify the risks by fulfilling their AML obligations and must take precautions for them.

-AML Compliance Program of Banks
+AML Compliance Program and of Banks